 1952 - A look east on busy Hollywood Blvd. on

-The photo also appears on Vintage Los Angeles, SoCal Historic Architecture and Noirish L.A. post #10750.
+The photo also appears on the Vintage Los Angeles Facebook page, the SoCal Historic Architecture private group and in Noirish L.A. post #10750.
 James J. Chun also did a repost on Photos of LA.
 Glen Norman comments:

 "The street lights we see were installed in 1948.
 The trees themselves are also post-war--debuting in 1945.
 They are an update of the design that first appeared in the early 1930s."